 LARC 265 Site Analysis and Design (3) Prerequisite: permission of department.
 For LARC majors only.
-Also offered as ARCH 460.
 Principles and methods of site analysis; the influence of landscape character and site features (natural and built) on planning, architecture and landscape architecture.

 LARC 320 Principles of Site Engineering (3) One hour of lecture and five hours of laboratory per week.
 Prerequisites: LARC 220 and LARC 241.
 For LARC majors only.
-Also offered as HORT 320.
+Also offered as PLSC 320 (formerly: HORT 320).
 Formerly LARC 364.
 The study and application of landscape construction principles as applied to grading, drainage, layout, vehicular and pedestrian circulation.

 LARC 321 Landscape Structures and Materials (3) One hour of lecture and five hours of laboratory per week.
 Prerequisites: LARC 320 and either LARC 340 or LARC 341.
-For LARC majors only.
+For LARC Majors only.
 Also offered as HORT 321.
 Formerly LARC 465.
-An examination of the use, properties, and detailing of materials used in landscape construction.
+An examination of the use, properties and detailing of materials used in landscape construction.
 The use and design of structures in the landscape.